ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 Triggers may be defined in either the root or in the relevant game sections.
 Generally, the best place to do this is the bottom of the YAML for clear organization.

-Each trigger consists of four parts:
+Each trigger consists of four parts plus one optional part:
 - `option_category` specifies the section which the triggering option is defined in.
     - Example: `A Link to the Past`
     - This is the category the option is located in.
 If the option you're triggering off of is in root then you